circuitnederland/registrationform/cyclos_configuration/DEPLOYMENT.md

 - Aankopen via bankoverschrijving
 - Incassomachtiging (User parameter checked)

+## Deployment Tasks for next release

+# System record types

+## Text Messages

+Go to System > [System configuration] 'Record types' > 'Text messages' > Tab 'Fields' and create a new field:
+- Display name: Transactie aan ontvanger geblokkeerd
+- Internal name: circ_payment_blocked
+- Data type: Multiple line text
+- Information text: {As decided by business}
+- Ignore value sanitization: Yes

+Go to System > [System records] 'Text messages' and fill in the new field with the message text as decided by business.

+# Scripts

+## Extension point script
+Go to System > [Tools] Scripts and add a new Script of type 'Extension point':
+- Name: blockTransactionToNonTradingUser
+- Included libraries: utils Library
+- Script code executed when the data is validated, but not yet saved: paste the contents of scripts/extensionpoint_blockTransactionToNonTradingUser.groovy.

+# Extension points

+Go to System > [Tools] Extension points and add a new Extension Point of type Transaction:
+- Name: block transactions to non-trading users
+- Transfer types: Handelsrekening - Handelstransactie
+- Events: Preview
+- Scripts: blockTransactionToNonTradingUser

 ## Deployment Tasks for changes to registration form / migration to UnEc - Round 3 (i88) part of release 1.7.0

 # Change mail addresses from xx@circuitnederland.nl to xx@unitedeconomy.nl